Massachusetts Route 2

-Route 2 is a 142.29 mi major east–west state highway in Massachusetts.
+Route 2 is a 142.29 mi major east–west state highway in Massachusetts, United States.
 Along with Route 9 and U.S. Route 20 to the south, these highways are the main alternatives to the Massachusetts Turnpike/I-90 toll highway.
 Route 2 runs the entire length of the northern tier of Massachusetts, beginning at the New York border, where it connects with New York State Route 2, and ending near Boston Common in Boston.
-Most of the route is a freeway through the northern tier of Massachusetts, with the longest non-limited access segments being the western portion (the Mohawk Trail).
 Older alignments of Route 2 are known as Route 2A.

 Route description

+Berkshire and Franklin counties

 Route 2 proceeds east from the New York state line on a winding, scenic path in Berkshire County through Williamstown, where it serves the Williams College area, and through North Adams, where it serves the Massachusetts College of Liberal Arts.
 East of North Adams, Route 2 ascends via a hairpin turn into the Hoosac Range along what is known as the Mohawk Trail.

 Route 2 then enters Franklin County, meeting Interstate 91 at an interchange in Greenfield and briefly runs concurrently with I-91.
-While the old Route 2 becomes Route 2A and goes through downtown Greenfield, Route 2 exits off I-91 as a short expressway before becoming a two-lane freeway.
-Outside Greenfield, Route 2A temporarily ends and merges with Route 2.
-Route 2 remains a regular two-lane surface road in Gill and through Erving, though it has some grade-separated interchanges in Millers Falls at its intersection with Route 63.
-There is another gap in the two-lane expressway in the Erving area.
-Recently, the road in Erving was routed to the north and straightened to avoid the paper mill next to the river.
-This rerouting led to the road being shortened by less than a tenth of a mile.
+While the old Route 2 becomes Route 2A and goes through downtown Greenfield, Route 2 joins I-91 in a short concurrency before leaving it and becoming a two-lane freeway.
+Outside Greenfield, Route 2A temporarily ends and merges with Route 2, and Route 2’s freeway section ends.
+Route 2 remains a two-lane surface road in Gill and Millers Falls (though it does have an interchange with Route 63).
+The road in Erving was routed to the north and straightened to avoid the paper mill next to the river.
+This rerouting led to the road being shortened by less than one-tenth of a mile.